mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 The scope of the course is 5 credits.

-Although the content of the course is very similar to [Web-server programming Java](https://courses.helsinki.fi/fi/TKT21007/124962332), it is possible to complete both courses.
+Although the content of the course is very similar to [Web-server programming Java](https://web-palvelinohjelmointi-21.mooc.fi/), it is possible to complete both courses.

 ## Prerequisites

-Continuing course in programming and the basics of databases.
-It is good to know HTML to the extent that it is covered in the course [Computer as a work tool](https://tkt-lapio.github.io/).
+Advanced course in programming and the basics of databases.
+It is good to know HTML to the extent that it is covered in the course [Computer as a work tool](https://tkt-lapio.github.io/en/).

 Participating in the course requires a good programming routine and readiness for independent study.